wtsi-hgi/hgi-web/core/ldap/README.md

     http://ldap.gateway/people?q=(%26(sn=bloggs)(dept=foo))

-## Profile Static Hosting
+## Profile Hosting

-Profile documents may be statically hosted from this service, if desired.
+Profile documents may be hosted from this service, if desired.
 However, there is no need to use this as a repository, it's just provided as a convenience.
+To sweeten the deal, profiles are served as templated JSON files, using Mustache, to properly prefix hyperlinks with the `{{{baseURL}}}` tag should the service be running upstream.

 ## Environment Variables